Other Businesses

 ABP’s Port of Ayr specialises in handling dry bulks, including salt, animal feed, heavy lift and forest products, of which it handles around 25,000 tonnes each year.

-As it is surrounded by the world-leading golf courses, the port is also an attractive destination for cruise passengers who also benefit from the ports’ extensive car parking and marshalling facilities.
+As it is surrounded by world-leading golf courses, the port is also an attractive destination for cruise passengers who also benefit from the ports’ extensive car parking and marshalling facilities.

-We work flexibly and collaboratively with our customers to give them the facilities and the room the need to grow their businesses.
+The port has a team dedicated to safely delivering the highest standards of customer service, ready to work flexibly and collaboratively with our trade partners to give them the facilities and the room they need to grow their businesses.

 Connectivity